Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: The Rules of the Game

 If $F(t_{0}+)-F(t_{0})=\varepsilon>0$, a similar argument applies. \end{proof}

 Conversely, if the distribution function $F_v$ of a finitely additive valuation $v$ defined on $\calI(X)$ is continuous with $F_v(0)=0$, then it is easy to see that $v$ is divisible.
 Hence we get:

+\begin{corollary} A finitely additive valuation $v$ on $\calI(\concake)$ is divisible if, and only if, its distribution function $F_v$ is continuous with $F_v(0)=0$.
+This is also equivalent to $v$ being atom-free. \end{corollary}

+Corollary~\ref{cor-D-vs-sigma} establishes a one-to-one correspondence between divisible valuations and monotonically increasing, continuous functions on $\concake$ which are $0$ at the origin and $1$ at $x=1$.
+This shows that the identity $x\mapsto x$ gives rise to a valuation (it assigns every interval $\langle a,b\rangle$ its natural length $b-a$) but also the Cantor function $V(x)$ from Example~\ref{ex:cantor-function} can be viewed as a valuation function.

-\begin{corollary} A finitely additive valuation $v$ on $\calI(\cake)$ is divisible if, and only if, its distribution function $F_v$ is continuous with $F_v(0)=0$.
-This is also equivalent to $v$ being atom-free. \end{corollary} We will see in the next section that every finitely additive, divisible valuation can be extended to become and identified with a unique $\sigma$-additive measure that is defined on a the Borel $\sigma$-algebra $\calB(\cake)$; this is the smallest family of sets that contains all intervals and that is stable under complements and countable unions of its members.
-This enables us to evaluate sets in $\calB(\cake)$ that are not finite unions of intervals, such as the Cantor set in Example~\ref{ex:cantor-set}.
+We will see in the next section that every finitely additive, divisible valuation can be extended to become and identified with a unique $\sigma$-additive measure that is defined on the Borel $\sigma$-algebra $\calB(\abscake)$; this is the smallest family of sets that contains all intervals and that is stable under complements and countable unions of its members.
+This enables us to evaluate sets in $\calB(\abscake)$ that are not finite unions of intervals, such as the Cantor set in Example~\ref{ex:cantor-set}.